siang405/mini-runtime-allocator/docs/design.md

 * Allocate in the first block large enough to satisfy the request.
 * If the block is larger than requested, it is split into used and free parts.

-### Best-Fit (added in Phase 2)
+### Best-Fit (Phase 2)

 * Traverse the entire memory to find the smallest free block that can satisfy the request.
 * If found, allocate and split if necessary.
-* More efficient in terms of fragmentation than First-Fit, but slightly more expensive in time.
+* Reduces external fragmentation compared to First-Fit, but requires a full scan.

-### Worst-Fit (added in Phase 3)
+### Worst-Fit (Phase 3)

 * Traverse the entire memory to find the largest free block that can satisfy the request.
 * If found, allocate and split if necessary.
-* Often leaves large remaining free blocks, potentially fewer small fragments.
+* Leaves larger free blocks, potentially reducing the number of unusable fragments.

 ### Strategy Selection